semasuka/blog/README.md

 # Machine Intelligence Blog (MIB)

 Machine Intelligence Blog (MIB) is your companion blog on learning machine learning and data science.
-On this blog, I will cover everything in the world of Machine Learning from maths and to programming including data analysis.
+On this blog, I will cover everything in the world of Machine Learning from maths to programming including data analysis.

 ## Getting Started

-If you are interested in using or contribute to this blog, you will need some tools to be installed on your machine.
+If you are interested in using or contribute to this blog, you will need some tools on your machine.

 ### Prerequisites